JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

     }
     ```

-### Create the flow
+### Create a coroutine flow

-You can use [flows](https://kotlinlang.org/docs/flow.html) instead of simply calling suspending functions.
+Instead of simply calling a suspending function, you can use [flows](https://kotlinlang.org/docs/flow.html)
+when you need to produce a sequence of values.
-Flows can emit a sequence of values as the values are coming instead of returning a single value like suspending functions.
+Flows can emit a sequence of values as the values are produced instead of returning a single value like suspending functions.

 1. Open the `Greeting.kt` file in the `shared/src/commonMain/kotlin` directory.
 2. Add a `rocketComponent` property to the `Greeting` class.
 The property will store the message with the last successful launch date: